Hadwiger–Nelson problem: History

 According to Jensen & Toft (1995), the problem was first formulated by Nelson in 1950, and first published by Gardner (1960).
 Hadwiger (1945) had earlier published a related result, showing that any cover of the plane by five congruent closed sets contains a unit distance in one of the sets, and he also mentioned the problem in a later paper (Hadwiger 1961).
 Soifer (2008) discusses the problem and its history extensively.

 One application of the problem connects it to the Beckman–Quarles theorem, according to which any mapping of the Euclidean plane (or any higher dimensional space) to itself that preserves unit distances must be an isometry, preserving all distances.
-Finite colorings of these spaces can be used to construct mappings from them to higher-dimensional spaces that preserve distances but are not isometries.
+Finite colorings of these spaces can be used to construct mappings from them to higher-dimensional spaces that preserve unit distances but are not isometries.
 For instance, the Euclidean plane can be mapped to a six-dimensional space by coloring it with seven colors so that no two points at distance one have the same color, and then mapping the points by their colors to the seven vertices of a six-dimensional regular simplex with unit-length edges.
 This maps any two points at unit distance to distinct colors, and from there to distinct vertices of the simplex, at unit distance apart from each other.
 However, it maps all other distances to zero or one, so it is not an isometry.
 If the number of colors needed to color the plane could be reduced from seven to a lower number, the same reduction would apply to the dimension of the target space in this construction.